 In UI terms an empty state is what a visitor to a website sees when there is no data to display on the screen.
 This could be for a variety of reasons: a user has just signed up; they have cleared the data themselves, or there has been an error.

 An empty state in itself is not a bad thing – they can be used to tell a viewer what it is for, why they are seeing it, and how they can fill it up.

 However, they can be frustrating for viewers as well if there is no guidance provided as to what should happen next.
 That is why it is recommended that they should not be left too empty but filled with an illustration, icon or block of text suggesting the next steps.

-In any design project, visual hierarchy is important: It tells people where to look and at what things on a screen.
-Hierarchy in typography organizes and gives the order to the text elements in a design.
+In any design project, visual hierarchy is important: It tells people where to look and at what things are on a screen.
+Hierarchy in typography organizes and gives order to the text elements in a design.
 It tells the reader what is important, and makes reading much easier.
 Without it, visitors can get lost or distracted, and either miss key messages or get frustrated and click out of a site.

 [Tweet ““Typography needs to be audible.
 Typography needs to be felt.
 Typography needs to be experienced.” — Helmut Schmid, Graphic Designer and Typographer”]

 When it comes to web design, sometimes less is better than more.
 This is especially true of large blocks of text but it can also apply to images as well.
 If there is too much information to absorb people will not bother to read it.
 Keep information simple and concise, use images and graphics instead of words where possible, and try not to squeeze too much of either on any one page.